Did you know we spend almost 1/3 of our lifetime asleep?

 Side sleepers need a soft to medium mattress (3 to 6 firmness) so their hips and shoulders can sink deeply into the mattress, ensuring the spine stays aligned with the neck and back.
 A memory foam mattresses would be perfect as they contour your body, securing it in place to prevent pelvic rotation.

 Dovetail have a wide range of Sherbourne mattresses available from our Norwich showroom, including sprung and memory foam.
 Click here to view our full range online.
-If you want more information, please give us a call on 01603 488082 and we will do our best to answer all your questions.
+If you want more information, give us a call on 01603 488082 and we will do our best to answer your questions.

 Unbelievably, this translates as roughly 229,961 hours per person, per lifetime.
 That’s an incredible amount of time spent in bed!
 But with so much time spent asleep, it’s important that your mattress is up to the job.